Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Preliminaries

-A critical challenge in streaming actor-critic methods is training stability: unlike batch-based algorithms, which smooth gradient noise over large mini-batches, streaming updates operate on single transitions, making the optimization landscape considerably noisier. \cite{lyle2023understanding} have shown that Adam \citep{kingma2014adam} can be a source of instability in stationary settings.
-This motivates \cite{elsayed2024streaming} to introduce Overshooting-bounded Gradient Descent (ObGD), an optimizer designed to avoid overshooting without adding extra computation as done by backtracking.
+A critical challenge in streaming actor-critic methods is training stability: unlike batch-based algorithms, which smooth gradient noise over large mini-batches, streaming updates operate on single transitions, making the optimization landscape considerably noisier.
+Lyle et al.\ \cite{lyle2023understanding} have shown that Adam \citep{kingma2014adam} can be a source of instability in stationary settings.
+This motivates Elsayed et al.\ \cite{elsayed2024streaming} to introduce Overshooting-bounded Gradient Descent (ObGD, Algorithm \ref{alg:ObGD_main}), an optimizer designed to avoid overshooting without adding extra computation as done by backtracking.
 It is worth noting that ObGD, originally proposed as optimizer for the critic network $V_{\pi_{\boldsymbol{\theta}},\boldsymbol{\phi}}(\cdot)$, can be applied to any regression problem.
-Moreover, while ObGD is derived to avoid overshooting, it resembles SGD with Clipping (SGDC) \citep{zhang2020adaptive, sun2025revisiting}, a variant of SGD designed to ensure the convergence of SGD in heavy-tailed noise.
+Notably, despite ObGD being derived to avoid overshooting, it closely resembles Stochastic Gradient Descent with Clipping (SGDC) \citep{zhang2020adaptive, sun2025revisiting}, a variant of SGD designed to ensure convergence under heavy-tailed noise, a connection we formalize in \autoref{subsec:finetuneexp}.

-As in supervised learning, data normalization can improve training stability \citep{andrychowicz2020matters, engstrom2020implementation}.
-To this end, Stream AC$(\lambda)$ normalizes states following \cite{andrychowicz2020matters} and scales the reward signal as proposed by \cite{engstrom2020implementation}.
-Specifically, the online algorithm of \cite{welford1962note} is used to track the statistics required for state normalization and reward scaling.
-Moreover, \cite{elsayed2024streaming} employ sparse network initialization, and, following the insights of \cite{nauman2024overestimation}, both the critic and actor networks incorporate LayerNorm \citep{ba2016layer}.
+Following common practice in supervised learning, normalizing the input data has been shown to improve training stability also in RL \citep{andrychowicz2020matters, engstrom2020implementation}.
+To this end, Stream AC($\lambda$) normalizes states following Andrychowicz et al.\ \citep{andrychowicz2020matters} and scales the reward signal as proposed by Engstrom et al.\ \citep{engstrom2020implementation}.
+Specifically, the online algorithm of Welford \citep{welford1962note} is used to track the statistics required for state normalization and reward scaling.
+Moreover, Elsayed et al.\ \citep{elsayed2024streaming} employ sparse network initialization, and, following the insights of Nauman et al.\ \citep{nauman2024overestimation}, both the critic and actor networks incorporate LayerNorm \citep{ba2016layer}.